-Police investigate Indonesian President Joko Widodo’s son for blasphemy
+Police investigate Indonesian president Joko Widodo’s son for blasphemy

-Rights groups have frequently called for Indonesia’s draconian blasphemy law to be repealed.
-It allows for sentences of up to five years in prison and is often used to attack minorities and political foes.
+Indonesia’s draconian blasphemy law, which allows for sentences of up to five years in prison, is often used to attack minorities and political foes.

 The former governor of Jakarta, a minority Christian, is serving a two-year prison sentence for blasphemy after being sentenced in May following months of protests against him by Islamic hardliners.